Zenlua/AT-YT/README.md

 + Auto: is the version that automatically builds every day.

-+ Ksu and magisk support

-+ Recovery supports system/product(rw) requirements
++ Support for root management software, and flash recovery

 **Revanced CLI**
 ---